thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 This is getting out of hand.
 Still, those are pretty generic and can possibly be guessed based on my legal name.
 But this is still hitting a bit too close to home.

-You almost stopped yourself scrolling to the next text bubbles:
+You almost stopped yourself scrolling to see what's next:

 Your parents name, your first home address, second one, then the third one.
 Your siblings, your partner.
 What you did yesterday.
 The day before that.
 Number of eggs in your fridge (because you counted them).
 Then,